cecat/WeatherStation/src/README.md

 has all of the getting started materials you need after you assemble the hardware.

-## Variants

-### Sparkfun Weather Meter Station Kit

-I am using the kit that has the **SparkFun ESP32 MicroMod** processor, so if you have a different processor (there are multiple options) you'll need to slightly tweak the instructions.

-The **WeatherStation** source uses MQTT to communicate with Home Assistant.
-The **WeatherStationAdaFruit** source uses MQTT to commuicate with AdaFruit.

-Instructions these are in their respective src folders as they differ in terms of libraries needed and a few other specifics.
-The instructions match the
-MacOS version, which is slightly different from the PC version but should be straightforward to follow there.

-### Generic ESP8266 Weather Kit (ideaSpark)

-The **ideaSpark** source uses MQTT to communicate with Home Assistant.
-The **ideaSparkAdaFruit** source uses MQTT to communicate with AdaFruit.

-Instructions for these are in their respective src subdirectories.

 ## Setting up Arduino IDE and USB Communications

 All of these projects use the Arduino IDE application, which connects to